 Sidewalk Evaluation.
 A sidewalk shall be considered defective when exhibiting one (1) or more of the following characteristics:

 Additional defects such as, severe scaling, wide horizontal cracks, missing concrete or brick, utility valves, etc., can cause a condition which may be unsafe.
-These conditions are not necessarily quantifiable and, as such, will be handled in the best judgment of the Director of Public Works or designee.
+These conditions are not necessarily quantifiable and, as such, will be handled in the best judgment of the Director of Public Works/Street Superintendent or designee.

-For the purpose of building combination curbs and gutters, the earth shall be excavated to the proper width and depth.
-The gutter shall consist of a bed of concrete of a minimum of six (6) inches thick and air-entrained three thousand (3,000) pound concrete, all properly mixed and troweled to an even surface and brush finished.
-All blocks shall be eight (8) feet long and be parted by using one-quarter (¼) inch thick metal parting strips or templates of the shape and size of plan furnished by the Director of Public Works.
+For the purpose of building combination curbs and gutters, the earth shall be excavated to at least eighteen (18) inches wide.
+The gutter shall consist of a bed of concrete of a minimum of seven (7) inches thick and air-entrained three thousand five hundred (3,500) pound concrete, all properly mixed and troweled to an even surface and brush finished.
+All blocks shall be eight (8) feet long and be parted by using one-quarter (¼) inch thick metal parting strips or templates of the shape and size of plan furnished by the Director of Public Works/Street Superintendent.
 After completion of curb and gutter, earth shall be filled in behind curb to height of same, leveling off earth between sidewalk and curb, so that there will be a gradual slope from the sidewalk to the top of the curb.